jmtilli/mploop/README.md

 no matter which implementation is used.

 However, metadata support for different formats is more limited.
-ReplayGain is supported for only Ogg Vorbis, Opus, FLAC and MP3.
-Also comment tags are supported for the same formats, and MP3 ID3 tags are automatically converted to Vorbis comments.
+ReplayGain is supported for only Ogg Vorbis, Opus, FLAC, MP3 and MP4 (AAC).
+Also comment tags are supported for the same formats, and MP3 ID3 tags and MP4 tags are automatically converted to Vorbis comments.

 ## Philosophy